ValGherdol/4-MAT_project/README.md

 	- NPC_functions.py : the fourth auxiliary code file containing the definitions of functions the main code file uses during the third analysis method.
 	- ClusterPath_functions.py : the fifth auxiliary code file containing the definitions of functions the main code file uses during the fourth analysis method.
 	- Consensus_functions.py : the sixth auxiliary code file containing the definitions of functions the main code file uses during the consensus calculation.
-- Text files :
 	- Arguments.txt : this file describs the settings of the program and how to customize them.
+- You will find in the Data folder :
 	- Pool_9103.txt : this file contains an ordered list of 9103 genes (anchors and candidats) to be analysed by the program.
 	- Pool_16428.txt : this file contains an ordered list of 16428 genes (anchors and candidats) to be analysed by the program.
-	- Pool_Dormancy.txt : this file contains the ordered list of anchor genes whose role is to promote Dormancy.
+	- Pool_Dormancy.txt : this file contains an ordered list of anchor genes whose role is to promote Dormancy.
-	- Pool_Germination.txt : this file contains the ordered list of anchor genes whose role is to promote Germination.
+	- Pool_Germination.txt : this file contains an ordered list of anchor genes whose role is to promote Germination.
-- Csv files, each containing a transcriptomic dataset of the genes to be analysed:
-	- Data_X.csv (with X = 1,2,3) contains transcriptomic data for Pool_9103.
+	- Data_X_9103.csv (with X = 1,2,3) contains transcriptomic data for Pool_9103.
-	- Data_0.csv contains the merged data from Data_X.csv.
+	- Data_1-2-3_9103.csv contains the merged data from Data_X.csv.
-	- Data_Ya.csv (with Y = 2,3,5,6) contains transcriptomic data for Pool_16428.
+	- Data_Y_16428.csv (with Y = 2,3,5,6) contains transcriptomic data for Pool_16428.
-	- Data_0a.csv contains the merged data from Data_Ya.scv.
+	- Data_2-3-5-6_16428.csv contains the merged data from Data_Y.csv.
-	NOTE : "merging" the data means that for each gene, the data vectors from the concerned datasets have been regrouped into a single vector.
+	NOTE : "merging" the data means that for each gene, the data vectors from the concerned datasets have been concatenated into a single vector.
-- Docx file : the user manual which explains in details how the program works.

 Quick description of 4-MATS's analysis methods :
 - Method 1 - Pearson based Co-Expression Intersected Network : This method calculates the Pearson's Correlation Coefficient (PCC) of couples of genes throughout all datasets.
 A couple of two given genes is retained if in all provided dataset, the couple shows PCCs that are higher than a threshold in absolute value and are of the same sign (either all positives or all negatives).